akshata29/agents/docs/hackathon/02-framework-architecture.md

 The framework is demonstrated in two reference applications:

 - **Deep Research App**: Showcases all three execution paradigms
-- **Financial Research App**: Production-grade financial analysis with dynamic planning
+- **Financial Research App**: Financial analysis with dynamic planning

 Both applications provide complete examples of framework integration and best practices.